CamDavidsonPilon/lifelines/docs/Quickstart.rst

 .. image:: images/waft_plot_quickstart.png

-If we focus on Aalen's Additive model, which has time-varying hazards:
+Other AFT models are available as well, see `here <https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#the-log-normal-and-log-logistic-aft-model>`_.
+An alternative regression model is Aalen's Additive model, which has time-varying hazards:

 .. code:: python